 This function will scan the specified filesystem path and return an iterable of objects representing found resources.
 Those objects will be 1 of the types documented in oxidized\importer Python Resource Types.

 Only directories can be scanned.

 '''

 oxidized_importer.register_pkg_resources()

+Enables pkg_resources integration.

 '''